AckerlyXu/heima/articles/storage/storage-blob-storage-tiers.md

 * You need to use page blobs.
 Blob storage accounts do not support page blobs.
 We generally recommend using block blobs unless you have a specific need for page blobs.
 * You use a version of the [Storage Services REST API](https://msdn.microsoft.com/zh-cn/library/azure/dd894041.aspx) that is earlier than 2014-02-14 or a client library with a version lower than 4.x, and cannot upgrade your application.

+> [!NOTE]
-> [AZURE.NOTE] Blob storage accounts are currently supported in all Azure regions.
+> Blob storage accounts are currently supported in all Azure regions.

 ## Comparison between the storage tiers
 The following table highlights the comparison between the two storage tiers: